Nikon D3300 vs Canon T6i

 |Nikon D5300« »||Y||stereo||mono||Y||-||mini||2.0||Y||-||-||Nikon D5300|

 |Sony A5000« »||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony A5000|

 |Sony A5100« »||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony A5100|

 It is notable that the T6i offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3300 does not offer wifi capability.

 Both the D3300 and the T6i have been discontinued, but can regularly be found used on eBay.
 The D3300 was replaced by the Nikon D3400, while the T6i was followed by the Canon T7i.

 Review summary: Nikon D3300 vs Canon T6i

-So what is the bottom line?
+So how do things add up?
 Which of the two cameras – the Nikon D3300 or the Canon T6i – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.